Cookies on this website

 Senior Qualitative Researcher

-I co-lead the PURSUE study on patient experiences of urogynaecological health conditions and health services with Dr Fran Toye, funded by the NIHR Policy Research Programme.
-In addition, I am the main researcher on a study funded by the Oliver Bird Fund, the Nuffield Foundation, about decision-making for knee replacement surgery by patients over the age of 70 with multiple long term health conditions.
+I lead a study on experiences of endometriosis, titled 'Understanding and improving endometriosis experiences: a qualitative study into patient and healthcare professionals' experiences of management, diagnosis and treatment', funded by the NIHR Health and Social Care Delivery Research Programme.
+I am the main researcher on a study funded by the Nuffield Foundation (Oliver Bird Fund) about decision-making for knee replacement surgery by patients over the age of 70 with multiple long term health conditions.
+I am also a co-lead for the gynaecology and pelvic problems theme of the Reproductive Health Policy Research Unit which is part of the NIHR and hosted by UCL.

 I joined the Medical Sociology and Health Experiences Research Group in 2014 to work on a study about young people and skin conditions (acne, eczema, psoriasis and alopecia).
-Since then, I have also worked on studies about: pre-eclampsia and high blood pressure in pregnancy; the experiences of research nurses, midwives and allied health professionals; participation in cohort studies; healthcare professionals' perspectives on communication about serious illness with children and parents; antenatal and newborn screening; and GP perspectives on supporting patients with suspected endometriosis.
+Since then, I have also worked on studies about: GP perspectives on supporting patients with suspected endometriosis; women's healthcare technology needs; the use of at-home fetal dopplers; pre-eclampsia and high blood pressure in pregnancy; anal incontinence after childbirth; antenatal and newborn screening; burn injuries; the impact of SJS/TEN on children; the experiences of research nurses, midwives and allied health professionals; participation in cohort studies; and healthcare professionals' perspectives on communication about serious illness with children and parents.

 I am a social geographer by background and completed my PhD in the Department of Geography at Durham University on the topic of pregnancy loss experiences.

-My research interests include reproductive health, geographies of the body, emotional geographies, feminist scholarship, death and bereavement studies, and qualitative research methodologies.
+My research interests include reproductive health, pregnancy and postnatal health, dermatology, patient experiences and narratives, geographies of the body, emotional geographies, feminist scholarship, death and bereavement studies, and qualitative research methodologies including qualitative secondary analysis.